 Any type of fire pit is alright provided; it is durable and can serve your family comfortably.

-Materials You Shouldn’t Burn In Your Wood-Burning Fire Pit
+Materials You Shouldn’t Burn in Your Wood-burning Fire Pit

-- Paper – you may want to rid yourself of sensitive information.
+You may want to rid yourself of sensitive information.
 However, the burning of paper is dangerous and illegal in some areas.
 It leads to excessive smoke.
 Also, the inks on the paper contain chemicals that release toxic gases when burnt.

-- Cardboard – It leads to excessive smoke, sometimes even more than paper.
+It leads to excessive smoke, sometimes even more than paper.
 Plus, it causes fires to flare up, which may cause a fire breakout.

-- Particleboard – You will mostly find this from cheap furniture.
+You will mostly find this from cheap furniture.
 It contains adhesives that bind it together.
 Upon burning, these adhesives emit toxic gases.

-- Plastic – these contain hydrocarbons, which are one of the significant ozone depletes.
+These contain hydrocarbons, which are one of the significant ozone depletes.
 The resultant gases upon burning are also toxic to inhale.

-- Trash – burning trash in your fire pit is illegal as it releases a lot of smoke and toxic gases.
+Burning trash in your fire pit is illegal as it releases a lot of smoke and toxic gases.

-- Pressure – treated and painted wood- release toxic fumes upon burning.
+Treated and painted wood- release toxic fumes upon burning.
 Several paints are lead-based, which can result in cancers if you inhale the smoke.

-- Unseasoned wood and leafy branches – although this may not be illegal in most places, it results in a lot of smoke.
+Although this may not be illegal in most places, it results in a lot of smoke.
 This will fill up your yard quickly and flow over to your neighbors.
 If your neighbors report the nuisance, you may face law consequences.

-What You Can Burn in a Wood-Burning Fire Pit
+What You Can Burn in a Wood-burning Fire Pit

 Anything that has or releases no chemicals is suitable for your fire pit.
 Go for wood that produces as little smoke as possible unless you want to smoke meat.
-Localities that allow fire pits in backyards dictate that you use well-seasoned wood, which may include;
+Localities that allow fire pits in backyards dictate that you use well-seasoned wood, which may include:

-- Oak – it produces a lot of heat and burns at a steady and slow rate hence efficient.
+It produces a lot of heat and burns at a steady and slow rate hence efficient.
 It is readily available; thus, bonfire enthusiasts and campers can find it with ease.

-- Hickory – it has a higher BTU rating than oak maple.
+It has a higher BTU rating than oak maple.
 It dries faster and more efficiently hence burns better.
 It is ideal for roasting marshmallows and cooking as it produces a pleasant taste.

-- Ash – it seasons well and burns quickly hence perfect for a campfire or bonfire.
+It seasons well and burns quickly hence perfect for a campfire or bonfire.

-- Cedar – although it has small flames, it produces a lot of heat ideal for a winter night.
+Although it has small flames, it produces a lot of heat ideal for a winter night.
 It also smells excellent upon burning.

-Can I Use My Backyard Fire Pit While a Temporary Ban is in Effect?
+Can I Use My Backyard Fire Pit While a Temporary Ban Is in Effect?